Home - Bookapy Book Preview

 He nodded, "That's correct.
 It's really to rule out a viral infection, which would lead us to look for other causes.
 One of those would be some kind of brain injury, and an EEG might give us the clues we need."

-"What did neuro say?"
+"What did Neuro say?"
 I asked.
 "I saw the chart said 'indeterminate' with regard to what amounts to a coma."

 "Not technically, because it hasn't been six hours," Doctor Getty replied.
 "And it could be a strange side effect from the spinal block.
 I wouldn't call it a coma until tonight or tomorrow, when the anesthetic would be completely metabolized, and even then, she does have response to stimuli, which would argue against a coma and for some kind of reaction to the anesthetic or some other brain injury."